 Another obvious difference between portable vacuums and their central cousins is that central vacuums are built into the home.
 The easiest time to do this is during new construction, when the pipes and hose inlets can be built into the walls.

-The installation process can start before the home is built.
+The process of installing a central vacuum can start before the home is built.
 The central vacuum installer can review the building plans to says map out the best location for the canister, pipes and inlets.
 They’ll talk to the owner about their options, including whether they prefer a standard or retractable-hose valve.

 Central Vacuum Features

 A standard hose will have to be manually attached to the inlet every time you vacuum.
 A retractable hose is pulled out from the inlet when you need to vacuum.
 Some models turn on automatically when the retractable hose is pulled out.
 Different sizes of hoses are available for placement in certain rooms, like a vacuum or garage.
 Some central vacuum owners favor a short, 10-foot hose in their laundry room to clean their dryer filter.
 Others put them in areas near their cat’s litter box for easy cleanup.

 Speaking of putting features where they are needed, the “automatic dustpan” is popular among central vacuum owners.
 This allows dirt to be swept into the base of a wall, with the system inlet placed in the kick panel under cabinets or in the base moulding.

 Choosing the canister: Like portable vacuums, some central vacuums use bags, while others are bagless.
 Some also can convert to a wet-dry system.
 Most central vacuums hold 7-10 gallons of debris.
 Also consider where you are installing your canister, as it can affect your cleanup options.
 Some models have valves mounted on the surface of the canister, which, if you place your unit in the garage, gives you the option of easy access for vacuuming your car, garage, or outdoor debris like leaves.